Numeric Lyndon-based feature embedding of sequencing reads for machine learning approaches: Variants of the Lyndon factorization and lyn2vec

 Such an interesting property suggests the possibility of using directly $k$-fingers as features.
-Indeed, as we will see in Section \ref{sec:evaluation}, to assess such an intuition, we also proposed an approach in which we used $k$-fingers for classifying sequencing reads.
+Indeed, as we will see in Section~\ref{sec:evaluation}, to assess such an intuition, we also propose an approach in which we use $k$-fingers for classifying sequencing reads.

-\paragraph{Lyndon-based factorizations.} To summarize, as a consequence of the above discussion, two main properties can be observed: \textit{(i)} the fingerprint ability of preserving similarities, \textit{(ii)} the possibility of tuning the $k$ value to control the size of the overlapping substrings.
-The latter property suggests a further investigation on variants of the Lyndon factorization (that we call \textit{Lyndon-based}) which could guarantee similar properties.
-Specifically, we introduce two types of Lyndon-based factorization: \textit{single-stranded} factorization (for dealing with sequencing reads derived from a unique genome strand) and \textit{double-stranded} factorization (for dealing with sequencing reads derived from both strands of a genome).
+\paragraph{Lyndon-based factorizations.} As a consequence of the above discussion, two main properties can be observed: \textit{(i)} the fingerprint ability of preserving similarities, \textit{(ii)} the possibility of tuning the $k$ value to control the number of factors included in overlapping substrings.
+The latter property suggests a further investigation on variants of the Lyndon factorization, we call \textit{Lyndon-based} factorizations.
+Specifically, we introduce two types of Lyndon-based factorization: the \textit{single-stranded} factorization and the \textit{double-stranded} factorization, for dealing with sequencing reads derived from a unique genome strand or from both strands of a genome, respectively.

-At this point, we recall the notion of \textit{inverse Lyndon word} given in \cite{bonizzoni2018inverse}: a string $s$ is an Inverse Lyndon word if each proper suffix is strictly smaller than $s$.
-For instance, $a, b, aaaaa, bbba, baaab, bbaba$ are Inverse Lyndon words over $\{a, b\}$, with $a < b$.
+At this point, we recall the notion of \textit{inverse Lyndon word} given in~\cite{bonizzoni2018inverse}: a nonempty string $s$ is an inverse Lyndon word if each proper suffix is strictly smaller than $s$.
+For instance, $a, b, aaaaa, bbba, baaab, bbaba$ are inverse Lyndon words over the alphabet $\{a, b\}$, such that $a < b$.